How To Drive Down Smoking In Groups That Still Light Up

 Ideally, all populations could achieve a smoking rate of less than 10 percent, advocates say.
 Besides high-income earners and college graduates, only Asian and Latino women fall into this range.
 Geographically, Utah is the only state where a similarly low proportion of residents smoke.

 What else could be done?
-"In this field, we're lucky," says Matthew Myers, president of the Center for Tobacco-Free Kids.
+"In this field, we're lucky," says Matthew Myers, president of the Campaign for Tobacco-Free Kids.
 "We know what works: higher taxes, protection against secondhand smoke, hard-hitting mass media campaigns."

 In New York City, for example, smoking is banned in most workplaces and public areas.
 Anyone buying a pack of cigarettes pays the state's excise tax of $4.35 and a municipal tax of $1.50.
 City dwellers smoke at a rate of 13 percent, compared with the national rate 15 percent.